 “Through fun activities organised by Focus, our staff experienced what it’s like to perform simple tasks with reduced visibility.
 Virgin Media is committed to transforming the lives of disabled people in the UK through digital technology – Focus did a fantastic job at engaging and bringing to life the experience for our staff.

-Tom Harrison, CEO of Focus Birmingham, said: "As a charity supporting people with sight loss, we were delighted that Virgin Media selected us as their chosen charity to raise vital funds for at their annual ACE Summer Event.
+Former CEO of Focus Birmingham, Tom Harrison said: "As a charity supporting people with sight loss, we were delighted that Virgin Media selected us as their chosen charity to raise vital funds for at their annual ACE Summer Event.

 "Focus Birmingham put together a fun and interactive sports day where staff of Virgin Media were blindfolded to highlight sight loss and raise awareness of the impact it can have on your day to day living.